Information Design and Strategy

 Learning Design, Advanced Graduate Certificate

 Effective educators design new information in ways that people can engage with, understand, and use.
-The Learning Design certificate will help prepare educators, corporate training professionals, online learning designers, librarians, and museum professionals create meaningful and pedagogically sound digital learning experiences.
+The Learning Design certificate will help prepare educators, corporate training professionals, online learning designers, librarians, and museum professionals to create meaningfully and pedagogically sound digital learning experiences.

 Content Strategy, Graduate Certificate